So, where did it come from, and why?

 I have not found any general history of modern Buddhist ethics; my attempt here may be the first in existence.
-It is only a casual and amateurish survey.
 I’m reasonably confident that the three points above are accurate, but I would like much more detail.
 It could provide starting points for your own research.
 If you find anything interesting, please post it in a comment below!

 The wistful certainty of Buddhist ethics